Palm Trees Park

-The Palm Trees Park, also known simply as Las Palmeras, is a public park in the heart of Pontevedra in Spain.
-It is the most representative and emblematic green space in the city centre, together with the Alameda de Pontevedra.
+The Palm Trees Park, also known simply as Las Palmeras or As Palmeiras, is a public park in the heart of Pontevedra in Spain.
+It is the most representative and emblematic green area in the city centre, together with the Alameda de Pontevedra.

 History

 The 19th-century project to enlarge the old St. Joseph's field by the architect Alejandro Sesmero, which was not finally carried out, was the basis for the development of a park which over the years would become the Palm Trees Park.

 In the 1870s, the Gran Vía avenue (now Gran Vía de Montero Ríos) was built to link the Alameda de Pontevedra to the Fairground.

 The first section that began to take shape in the new park corresponds to the present Columbus gardens.
 These lands were previously part of the orchard garden of the San Domingo convent.
 At the end of the 19th century, Alejandro Sesmero designed a garden located at the entrance to the Alameda de Pontevedra where exotic and unique species were planted.

 Throughout the 20th century, the area of the current Palm Trees Park was subject to continuous changes, both in terms of landscaping and the elements it contained.

 The area of the current Vincenti gardens was used for the cattle fair until 1896 and was known as the Fairground.
 At the beginning of the 20th century, the deputy mayor, Andrés Landín, was the promoter of the landscaping of this Fairground, which was originally conceived as a large square dedicated to Eduardo Vincenti Reguera, the deputy representing Pontevedra in the Spanish Parliament from 1886 to 1923.
 The configuration of this square, which ended up being a park, was very slow.